canonical/knative-operators/README.md

 ### `knative-operator`

 The `knative-operator` is responsible for installing, configuring, and managing the `serving` and `eventing` components.
-Despite your final application, you must deploy the charmed `knative-operator` before any other Knative component.
+You must deploy the charmed `knative-operator` before any other Knative component.

 ```
 juju deploy knative-operator --trust